Learning Guitar Online - What You Need to Understand

 Theres some amazing teaching websites and online instructors but through my observations the students who have an online mentor progress faster.
 I offer this service HERE It basically works like this: Record yourself playing, upload your video or audio and I will send you a feedback video usually within two working days.
 You don’t need expensive equipment or a special set-up!
 Just use your phone, tablet or computer.
 I will watch your video and will make my own personalised video for you, including suggestions as to how you might improve your playing.

-Learning the guitar is never ending pursuit, ask anyone who loves playing guitar.
+Learning the online guitar Lessons is never ending pursuit, ask anyone who loves playing guitar.
 You can find hours of enjoyment but its easy to compare yourself to others and let the ego interfere with your aspirations.
 Robben Ford once said something along the lines of this “It was when I truly stopped thinking about what others thought of my playing that I made the most progress”

 Enjoy the ride not the past and future tense.